danpascu/reload/README.rst

 need to route traffic or store data for others.

 RELOAD is described in RFC 6940.
 For more details see docs/overview

+This project was funded through the NGI0 Discovery Fund, a fund established by NLnet with financial support from the European Commission's Next Generation Internet programme, under the aegis of DG Communications Networks, Content and Technology under grant agreement No 825322.